Uig Tower

-The Uig Tower, also known as Captain Fraser's Folly, is a nineteenth century folly located in Uig on the island of Skye in the Highlands of Scotland.
+The Uig Tower, also known as Captain Fraser's Folly, is a nineteenth-century folly in Uig on the island of Skye in the Highlands of Scotland.
 It is a category B listed building.

 Location

 The Uig Tower stands along the A87, which connects Portree and Uig, about two kilometers south of Uig.
 The tower is positioned on the southeastern side of the bay on its southern headland opposite Rubha Idrigil.

 History

 Major William Fraser became the owner of the Kilmuir Estate in 1855 and the tower was constructed around 1860 at a place where the local tenants had to go to pay their rents to his Factor.